soumilshah1995/Efficient-and-Secure-Architecture-for-uploading-IoT-Sensor-Data-to-AWS-IoT-Core-can-Scale-up-to-100-/README.md

 # Efficient and Secure Architecture for uploading IoT Sensor Data to AWS IoT Core can Scale up to 100 + Sensor and Devices

+#### Complete Tutorial with ScreenShots is in PDF file Please read the PDF to Learn How to upload Data on AWS IoT COre with Python SDK(# Complete Tutorial with ScreenShots is in PDF file Please read the PDF to Learn How to upload Data on AWS IoT COre with Python SDK())

 ![Class Diagram ](https://user-images.githubusercontent.com/39345855/67233717-c5b36300-f411-11e9-92ed-ea5d2653fcd6.png)